Equality, Social Justice and Inclusion

 Knowledge exchange and CPD:

 The Scottish Sensory Centre (SSC)

 The Scottish Sensory Centre (SSC) promotes and supports new developments and effective practices in the education of children and young people who are visually impaired, deaf and deafblind.
 It achieves this by means of CPD short courses, conferences, research and providing a postal resource library.

 New technology has much to offer people with physical, communication or sensory difficulties.

 However, the wide range of possibilities means that choosing and using these technologies with particular individuals can be complex and sometimes daunting.
 CALL Scotland addresses these problems and works to help people with disabilities (and their families, carers and professional helpers) get the most from this new technology.
 CALL Scotland specialises in helping pupils in education to access the curriculum and to participate and be included alongside their classmates.

 STEP aims to:

-Our programme of research around Teachers as Agents of Change analyses data about teachers’ beliefs and situated practices, to explore the conditions that support teachers’ acting as agents of change in their schools.
+Our Institute of Education, Teaching and Leadership's programme of research around Teachers as Agents of Change analyses data about teachers’ beliefs and situated practices, to explore the conditions that support teachers’ acting as agents of change in their schools.
 The programme offers opportunities for teachers and other school staff to get involved in both research and professional development activities.